mlzarathustra/ondes/doc/Voice.md

 ```

 ## Components
- - Each component is a Map named by a key (within the main Map), which must be global to the file.
+Each component is a Map named by a key (within the main Map), which must be global to the file.
 For example `osc1` above.
-The uniqueness constraint is part of the YAML spec.
+The requirement for it to be unique is part of the YAML spec.

+### context

+Components can reside in either the `Voice` or the `Channel` context.
+Most will reside in the **Voice** context, and that is the default.
+Likely candidates for **Channel** components are LFO's or Echo.

+Another likely **Channel** component is any IIR filter, as it seems the double precision Math can tend to overload and cause gaps.

- - Components can now reside in either the `Voice` or the `Channel` context.
-Likely candidates for Channel components are LFO's or Echo.
-For example, a Voice-context LFO will reset each time, so it will give the exact same attack any time a note is hit.
+ A Voice-context LFO will reset each time, so it will give the exact same attack any time a note is hit.
 However, at the Channel level, the LFO will keep on going no matter what, so the attack will vary depending on the state of the LFO.

-    This feature is under development and may not yet be stable.
 You can make a component into a channel-context component by saying in the definition:

         context: channel

 Channel-context components will not be paused like Voice-context components are when the voice stops sounding.
 Also, there will be only one of a given Channel-context component per Channel, rather than one per voice.
 And the "main" output of a Channel component will go directly to the limiter, rather than the Voice junction which is considered "main" for a Voice component.
 Otherwise the Channel component would include the output of all the voices from that channel in every voice's output from that channel, which would not work very well.

+### programs

 A program will usually contain multiple components.
 The above has only one: a square wave generator by the name of `osc1` Ondes "helps" a little by adding an envelope if there is none, and then everything goes through a limiter before reaching the main out.
 The limiter on overload will display little diamond <> symbols, so if you see those, it is a good idea to address the issue.